Murder of Shanda Sharer: Immolation

-The girls drove to a gas station near Madison Consolidated High School, pumped some gasoline into the car, and bought a two-liter bottle of Pepsi.
-Tackett poured out the Pepsi and refilled the bottle with gasoline.
-They drove north of Madison, past Jefferson Proving Ground to Lemon Road off U.S. Route 421, a place known to Rippey.
+The teenagers drove to a gas station near Madison Consolidated High School, pumped some gasoline into the car, and bought a two-liter bottle of Pepsi.
+Tackett emptied the bottle before refilling it with gasoline.
+They drove north of Madison, past Jefferson Proving Ground to Lemon Road off U.S. Route 421 in Shelby Township, a place known to Rippey.
 Lawrence remained in the car while Tackett and Rippey wrapped Sharer, who was still alive, in a blanket, and carried her to a field by the gravel country road.
-Rippey poured some of the gasoline on Sharer, and then they set her on fire.
-Loveless was not convinced Sharer was dead, so they returned a few minutes later to pour the rest of the gasoline on her.
+Rippey poured some of the gasoline on Sharer, and then they set the 12-year-old on fire.
+Loveless was not convinced Sharer was dead, so the teenagers returned a few minutes later to pour the rest of the gasoline on her.

 The girls went to a McDonald's restaurant at 9:30 a.m. for breakfast, where they laughed about Sharer's badly burned body looking like one of the sausages they were eating.
 Lawrence then phoned a friend and told her about the murder.
 Tackett then dropped off Lawrence and Rippey at their homes and finally returned to her own home with Loveless.
 Loveless told Heavrin that they had killed Sharer and arranged to pick up Heavrin later that day with Tackett.

-A friend of Loveless, Crystal Wathen, came over to Loveless's house, and they told her what had happened.
-Then, the three girls drove to pick up Heavrin and take her back to the Loveless home, where they told Heavrin the story.
+A friend of Loveless, Crystal Wathen, came over to Loveless's house, where Loveless and Tackett told Wathen what had happened.
+The three girls drove to pick up Heavrin and take her back to the Loveless home, where they told Heavrin the story.
 Both Heavrin and Wathen were reluctant to believe the story until Tackett showed them the trunk of the car with Sharer's bloody handprints and socks still present.
 Heavrin was horrified and asked to be taken home.
-When they pulled up in front of her house, Loveless kissed Heavrin, told her she loved her and pleaded with her not to tell anyone.
+When they pulled up in front of Heavrin's house, Loveless kissed Heavrin, told her she loved her and pleaded with her not to tell anyone.
 Heavrin promised she would not before entering her house.